dougbutner/web-4/README.md

 As web 3 matures, we start to open a pandoras box of practical applications.
 With transaction fees near non-existent on second layers, we can re-imagine what is possible.

-Web 4's dreams up an open solution against storing biodata while enabling biorecognitio, and a collaborative society, driven by enabling each individual.
+Web 4's dreams up an open solution against storing biodata while providing proof of individuality, and a collaborative society, driven by enabling each individual.

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.